Apply for an emergency travel document for foreigners

 Notes:

 For children, the emergency travel document can be applied for by the legal guardian or an authorised person.
-An independent application is only possible from the age of 18.
-If not both parents are travelling with the child, both custodial parents must agree to the journey.
-In the case of permanently separated parents who have joint parental custody, the situation is special: only the parent with whom the child usually stays may apply for the passport.
-The parents must prove that they are permanently separated.
-This also applies if a parent with custody is permanently prevented from attending, for example if he or she has moved away unknown.
+Independent application is only possible from the age of 18.
+If not both parents are travelling with the child, both custodial parents must agree to the trip.
+The situation is special for parents who are permanently separated and have joint parental responsibility: only the parent with whom the child usually resides may apply for the passport.
+The parents must provide credible evidence of permanent separation.
+This also applies if one of the parents with custody is permanently absent, for example if they have moved away unknown.

 • Which documents are required?